 Recital Attendance.
 All applied music students are required to attend all public recitals and concerts sponsored by the college.

-A. MUSIC CURRICULA
+MUSIC CURRICULA

 A minimum of 124 semester hours is required for graduation from a degree program, and some curricula may exceed this number.
-The following curricula in music are offered.
+The following curricula in sacred music and in music education are offered.